JosekiSage/Joseki-Sage/README.md

 ## Overview

 Joseki Sage lets you build a personal joseki library, study sequences in an interactive editor, and test your recall in a fully-featured practice mode.
-It runs entirely in the browser as a single HTML file — no server, no account, no installation required.
+It runs entirely in the browser as a single HTML file.

 ---